-There are a few times in life when you’ll have to be aware of the currency exchange rate.
+There are a few times in life when you’ll have to be aware of the currency exchange rates.
 One is when you’re going on a trip abroad and want to purchase local banknotes.
-Another is when you’re sending money to Colombia, either as financial gifts, business investments or to provide crucial support to loved ones.
+Another is when you’re sending money to Colombia, either as financial gifts, business investments, or to provide crucial support to loved ones.

 Currency exchange explained

-From looking at this currency pair, you’ll know that every US dollar you send will turn into 3598.95 pesos.
-It’s important to keep in mind that this exchange rate does go up and down.
-Around a year ago, for example, a dollar would have been the equivalent of 4059.56 pesos.
+From looking at this currency pair, you’ll know that every US dollar you send will turn into 4091.68 pesos.
+It’s important to remember that this exchange rate goes up and down.
+The rate for exchanging currencies like dollars to Colombian pesos can even fluctuate from hour to hour.

-There can be various different influences that cause fluctuating rates.
+There can be various influences that cause changing rates.
 These include:

 - Government debt